What is the Cultural & Learning Hub

 The Project Team are delighted to announce that the Tunbridge Well Cultural & Learning Hub project has been granted £4.3 million funding from the Heritage Lottery Fund, supported by National Lottery Players.

-This is an exciting time for Tunbridge Wells and Kent and sets us clearly on the path to the delivery of this landmark project over the next three years.
-The project team will now begin the task of planning the next phase of the project including decant of the buildings and interim service delivery.
+This is an exciting time for Tunbridge Wells and Kent and sets us clearly on the path to the delivery of this landmark project over the next two years.
+The project team are busy preparing to enter the next phase of the project including decant of the buildings and interim service delivery.

 Why Tunbridge Wells?